folivetti/symreg-course/talk.md

 Some sentences about interpretability:

 - "by virtue of its simplicity, may be easy to interpret"
-- "typically measured as sparsity or model size, is but a proxy for model interpretability; a simple model may still be un-interpretable, or simply wrong"
 - "...resulting expression can be readily interpreted..."
 - "...our method produces closed-form mathematical formulas that have excellent interpretability..."
 - "We argue that the best definition for a “simple” expression is the one that is most interpretable by the user."